komal2918/ReactBasics/README.md

 Role of Babel ?
 1. Transpilation of JSX code to React Elements
 2. transpilation of es6 code to the required version that can be understood by older browsers.

+Components :
+- Class based components - older way of creating components (legacy code is written using class based components)
+- functional components  - newer way of creating components (widely used) => it is simply a function that returns a piece of JSX(react elements)

+Rules for creating components :
+- name of component must starts with a capital letter,
+- to render component pass the component to render function like "render(<HeadingComponent/>)"

+Component Composition :
+- When a component is used inside other component it is called component composition